pages-cms/hunvreus.github.com/_posts/2014-08-20-the-airbnb-hobo.md

 Kind of destroy your privacy and routine
 But good > out of comfort zone
 Map of trips for the past 6 months

+- How this got started

+- What it looks like (map)

+- Why?

+- A few things to be aware of